theolujay/paystack-api-wrapper/CONTRIBUTING.md

-# Contributing to Paystack Python Client
+# Contributing to Paystack API Wrapper

 Thanks for your interest in contributing.
 Contributions, issues, and feature requests are welcome!